openstack/diskimage-builder/elements/source-repositories/README.md

 single topleval directory, regardless of the name of this top level directory it will be renamed to \<destination\>

-If mulitple elements register a source location with the same <destination>
+If multiple elements register a source location with the same <destination>
 then source-repositories will exit with an error.
 Care should therefore be taken to only use elements together that download source to different locations.